Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert XLS to XLSX
 -------------------

 Converts .xls document to .xlsx document with the help of Microsoft Flow.
-.. note:: At this moment the action is only available in custom connector.
-Please read `here <../create-custom-connector.html>`_ how to create one.
+Find the description of how to bulk convert .xls to .xlsx in `this article <../../../flow/how-tos/documents/convert-doc-to-docx-xls-to-xlsx-ppt-to-pptx.html>`_.

 .. rubric:: Output Parameters